buildersoftio/cortex-docs/src/content/docs/get-started/home.md

 ---
 title: Home
-description: A guide in my new Starlight docs site.
+description: A guide in Cortex Data Framework Docs.
 ---

 ## Welcome to Cortex Data Framework